 This engine is implemented within the USB casing along with Movidius Myriad X. When used concurrently, the Neural Compute Engine, 16 powerful SHAVE cores, and high throughput memory fabric make the Intel Movidius Myriad X neural compute stick ideal for training and deploying deep neural networks and computer vision products.

 The benchmarks show the relative success rates of various machine learning algorithms on different inferencing engines.
 For the popular ssd300-CF (Caffe backend), the throughput rate is directly proportional to the accuracy, while the latency rate is inversely proportional to quality.
 Accordingly, the Movidius accelerator achieves a higher throughput for the ssd300-CF than any of the core i3 to i9’s (except for the Intel Core i9-10920X).
-It has lower latency than any inferencing engine, which makes it a relatively robust platform for running artificial intelligence computer vision models.
+In addition, it has lower latency than any inferencing engine, which makes it a relatively robust platform for running artificial intelligence computer vision models.

 OpenVINO with Movidius Neural Compute Stick 2